astronomer/airflow-guides/guides/subdags.md

 - Should I still use them?
 - Is there another way of grouping tasks in Airflow?

-Find out on the [Astronomer's Grouping Course](https://academy.astronomer.io/airflow-grouping) for FREE today!
+Find out by taking [Astronomer's Grouping Course](https://academy.astronomer.io/airflow-grouping) for FREE today!

 See you there!